 Just as the curriculum helps the department achieve goals for student learning outcomes and helps students actualize their plans of study, so too does the advising process.
 Advising in the Department of Biology facilitates and integrates reasoned choices that promote the student's growth as a person and as a major.
-In order to realize this mission, we work with students to: (1) Develop plans of study for successfully achieving their degree and career goals, (2) Select courses each semester to progress toward fulfilling their plans of study, (3) Use the resources and services on campus to assist in fulfilling their plans of study, and (4) Graduate in a timely manner.
+In order to realize this mission, we work with students to: (1) Develop plans of study for successfully achieving their degree and career goals, (2) Select courses each semester to progress toward fulfilling their plans of study, and (4) Graduate in a timely manner.
 One or more times per semester, students meet in person with their academic advisors to discuss fulfillment of the plan of study.